-Appendix 1

-Related Party Transactions
+Appendix 1 Related Party Transactions

-The following guidelines provide a process for compliance with the related party provisions of the Corporate Governance Guidelines, the Company's Code of Ethics, and the Company's Memorandum and Articles of Association, Irish statutory requirements that limit the entry into transactions involving directors in respect of noncash assets of the Company, as well as the disclosure obligations of the Securities and Exchange Act regulations, through monitoring and submission to the Governance and Sustainability Committee of material related party transactions between Johnson Controls International plc and its subsidiaries (collectively, the "Company") and its senior officers and directors for appropriate review and approval, if necessary.
+The following guidelines provide a process for compliance with the related party provisions of the Corporate Governance Guidelines, the Company's Ethics Policy, and the Company's Articles and Memorandum of Association, as well as the disclosure obligations of the Securities and Exchange Act regulations, through monitoring and submission to the Governance Committee (the "Committee") of material related party transactions between Johnson Controls International plc and its subsidiaries (collectively, the "Company") and its senior officers and directors for appropriate review and approval, if necessary.
 This policy is applicable to senior officers (the Company's Section 16 officers) and directors of the Company and supplements the Company's existing policies.